Ginger Spice Cookies

 • Add half of the dry mixture to the wet.
 Mix lightly until it is worked in, then add the other half.
 Don’t overmix the dough.

 • Use a 1/4 cup measuring cup to measure out the dough balls (you should get about 10).
+If you want smaller cookies you can use a 2 tbsp cookie scoop to make 24 cookies (just reduce baking time by 1-2 minutes).

 • Roll each dough ball in the sugar, then form the dough ball into a top-heavy, almost triangular-shaped ball.